Introduction: The Keyless Keyboard

-The keyboard without keys. although is not the most productive, it still looks pretty cool on your desktop.
-This project should take no more than 15 minutes (the labeling the keys is the longest part.)
+The keyboard without keys.
+Not the most productive, but looks pretty cool on your desktop.
+This project should take no more than 15 minutes (labeling the keys is the longest part.)

-Some keyboard may not be eligible for this project.
-Those with gelatin dome cap keys (standards) will work.
+Some keyboards may not be eligible for this project.
+Those with gelatin dome keycaps (standards) will work.

 Step 1: You Will Need...